 7. Computer Science

-There is an increasingly need for people with computer science degrees.
-If you’re not sure what you want to do after college, but want to make sure that you’ll find a job, computer science is one of the best degrees out there in terms of employment rates.
-Growth projections for computer science job openings are projected to increase by an average of 23% from 2010–2020, according to The Bureau of Labor Statistics.
+There is an ever-increasing need for people with computer science degrees.
+If you’re not sure what you want to do after college, but want to make sure that you’ll find a job, computer science is one of the best degrees out there in terms of employment rates according to The Bureau of Labor Statistics.
+Check out our article on the security of computer technology jobs in the midst of uncertainty.

 Computer science majors also have a variety of opportunities as they work in scientific and technical fields, as well as in education, business, healthcare, and more.